 to be also orientated in the same direction of the transmitted signal [28].
 For optimum receiving efficiency, this technique requires linearly polarized tags.

 Circularly polarized antennas Using these antennas, the electromagnetic waves are transmitted in circularly polarized patterns.
-This type of polarization is used when the orientation of tags with respect to the reader can not be controlled.
+This type of polarization is used when the orientation of tags with respect to the reader cannot be controlled.
 Using circularly polarized antennas, a communication with both, linearly and circularly, tags can be established.
 However, circularly polarized antennas have a shorter reading range compared to the linearly polarized ones [29, 30].

 Middle-ware